openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

     Status: 204 No Content

+#### Grant role to user on projects owned by a domain:
+`PUT /domains/{domain_id}/users/{user_id}/roles/{role_id}/inherited_to_projects`

+The inherited role is only applied to the owned projects (both existing and future projects), and will not appear as a role in a domain scoped token.

+Response:

+    Status: 204 No Content

 #### Grant role to group on domain: `PUT /domains/{domain_id}/groups/{group_id}/roles/{role_id}`

 Response:

     Status: 204 No Content

+#### Grant role to group on projects owned by a domain:
+`PUT /domains/{domain_id}/groups/{group_id}/roles/{role_id}/inherited_to_projects`

+The inherited role is only applied to the owned projects (both existing and future projects), and will not appear as a role in a domain scoped token.

+Response:

+    Status: 204 No Content

 #### List user's roles on domain: `GET /domains/{domain_id}/users/{user_id}/roles`

+Response:

+    Status: 200 OK

+    [
+        {
+            "id": "--role-id--",
+            "name": "--role-name--",
+        },
+        {
+            "id": "--role-id--",
+            "name": "--role-name--"
+        }
+    ]

+#### List user's inherited project roles on a domain:
+`GET /domains/{domain_id}/users/{user_id}/roles/inherited_to_projects`

+The list only contains those role assignments to the domain that were specified as being inherited to projects within that domain.

 Response: